Caspian11/Software-Engineering-Summative-1/README.md

 Figma records the CSS code assigned to each part of design so the CSS code can be reused when coding the web app, this ensures the product coding is the same as the product design in Figma.
 Unfortunately, figma does not include all of the CSS code or the developer may want to specify an extra feature, this must be written directly into the CSS codespace separetely.
 The images showing the compariosn in code are included in the GitHub project file list and a pull request was used to perform this.

+After the design elements were coded in Visual Studio i coded the functionality using JavaScript, the initial code was found on https://www.youtube.com/watch?v=6Dk4OEU4oGc&t=417s
+The functionality allows the user to select the currency they are converting from and to such as GBP (Great British Pounds) to JPY (Japanese Yen).
+The JavaScript code is assigned to an API which contains the abbreviations and the full names of all currencies(https://api.frankfurter.app/currencies) and also an API for conversion rates (api.frankfurter.app).

+### TESTING
+I used test driven development by viewing the output of the code on the live server before deciding if the code was correct.